digital-canvas/cw-docs/how-to-guides/setup-apple-pay-with-checkout.com.md

 * A `apple-developer-merchantid-domain-association.txt` file that is provided by Apple when you add the domain.
 * A `.key` and `.pem` certificate files.

-## Enable Apple Pay in CloudWaitress Dashboard
+## Enable Apple Pay in Diner Websites Ordering Dashboard

-After configuring Apple Developer Account and Checkout.com, we need to do some steps on the CloudWaitress dashboard to make Apple Pay fully functional.
+After configuring Apple Developer Account and Checkout.com, we need to do some steps on the Diner Websites Ordering dashboard to make Apple Pay fully functional.

-1. Head over your restaurant settings in your CloudWaitress dashboard.
+1. Head over your restaurant settings in your Diner Websites Ordering dashboard.
 2. Click on the **Payments** tab and click **Add Payment Method**.
 3. Select **Apple Pay \(Checkout.com\)** in the payment method list, and click **Add Method**.